Thermal profiling: Thermocouple attachments

-Thermocouples (or TCs) are two dissimilar metals joined by a welded bead.
+Thermocouples (TCs) consist of two dissimilar metals joined by a welded bead.
 For a thermocouple to read the temperature at any given point, the welded bead must come in direct contact with the object whose temperatures need to be measured.
 The two dissimilar wires must remain separate, joined only at the bead; otherwise, the reading is no longer at the welded bead but at the position where the metals first make contact, rendering the reading invalid.

 A zigzagging thermocouple reading on a profile graph indicates loosely attached thermocouples.
 For accurate readings, thermocouples are attached to areas that are dissimilar in terms of mass, location and known trouble spots.
 Additionally, they should be isolated from air currents.
 Finally, the placement of several thermocouples should range from populated to less populated areas of the PCB for the best sampling conditions.

 Several methods of attachment are used, including epoxy, high-temperature solder, Kapton and aluminum tape, each with various levels of success for each method.

 Epoxies are good at securing TC conductors to the profile board to keep them from becoming entangled in the oven during profiling.
 Epoxies come in both insulator and conductor formulations The specs need to be checked otherwise an insulator can play a negative role in the collection of profile data.
 The ability to apply this adhesive in similar quantities and thicknesses is difficult to measure in quantitative terms.
 This decreases reproducibility.
 If epoxy is used, properties and specifications of that epoxy must be checked.
 Epoxy functions within a wide range of temperature tolerances.